Vivint Smart Home (NYSE:VVNT) Issues FY 2021 Earnings Guidance

-Vivint Smart Home (NYSE:VVNT) updated its FY 2021 earnings guidance on Thursday.
+Vivint Smart Home (NYSE:VVNT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $1.38 billion-$1.42 billion, compared to the consensus revenue estimate of $1.41 billion.

-Several brokerages have recently weighed in on VVNT.
-Zacks Investment Research upgraded Vivint Smart Home from a sell rating to a hold rating in a report on Thursday.
-Morgan Stanley decreased their price objective on Vivint Smart Home from $23.00 to $13.00 and set an equal weight rating for the company in a report on Friday, May 14th.
-Deutsche Bank Aktiengesellschaft upgraded Vivint Smart Home from a hold rating to a buy rating and set a $21.00 price objective for the company in a report on Wednesday, March 17th.
-Finally, The Goldman Sachs Group upgraded Vivint Smart Home from a neutral rating to a buy rating and raised their price objective for the company from $21.00 to $24.00 in a report on Friday, May 14th.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-Vivint Smart Home presently has a consensus rating of Buy and a consensus price target of $23.00.

 Vivint Smart Home Company Profile